Live Chat Now

 Accounting Careers by Skill Level

 In the world of accounting, education and experience are important.
-Oftentimes, employers may look for professionals with an undergraduate accounting degree, although higher-level positions may require a master’s degree as well as CPA license.
-Luckily, some graduate programs include CPA preparation, helping you to prepare to pursue the CPA credential simultaneously with your degree.
+Employers may look for professionals with an undergraduate accounting degree, although higher-level positions may require candidates to have a master’s degree, the Certified Management Accountant (CMA) or Certified Public Accountant (CPA) certification and a CPA license.
+Luckily, some graduate programs include CPA and CMA exam preparation, helping you to prepare to pursue certification simultaneously with your degree.

-Take a look at some of the common job titles below and see which ones best align with your career goals.
+Take a look at some of the common job titles below and see which ones best align with your career goals.1

 Upper-Level Accounting Careers

-Jobs in this category typically require more education and experience, such as a graduate degreeMBA in accounting, and a CPA credential.
+Jobs in this category typically require more education and experience, such as a Master's Degree in AccountingMBA with a Specialization in Accounting, and some kind of certification.
 These higher-level accounting careers can include:

-This leadership position oversees other accounting areas with general responsibility for cost control, profit and loss, audit, financial reporting and related tasks.
-In some cases, individuals in a controller position can potentially progress to a CFO (Chief Financial Officer) position.
+• Controller: This leadership position oversees other accounting areas with general responsibility for cost control, profit and loss, audit, financial reporting and related tasks.
+In some cases, individuals in a controller position can potentially progress to a CFO (Chief Financial Officer) position with additional education and experience.

-The budget director has responsibility for overseeing the budgets of various departments and functions, while also providing annual and periodic budget and cost containment plans for the enterprise at large.
-This is a good career option for people interested in financial forecasting and situational analysis, who also have the people skills to lead a team of budget analysts.
+• Budget Director: The budget director oversees the budgets of various departments while also providing annual budget and cost containment plans for the enterprise at large.
+This is a good career option for people interested in financial forecasting and situational analysis and who are interested in leading a team of budget analysts.

-The treasurer is responsible for the management of cash within an organization, as well as overseeing any financial risks that may exist.
+• Treasurer: The treasurer is responsible for the management of cash within an organization as well as overseeing any financial risks that may exist.

 Mid-Level Accounting Careers